sagemath/sagewiki_to_gh-2022-10-10/fpsac19.md

 Please put these information [[https://hackmd.io/gGaEZ5MsRgmd8aJaz5tdCQ|here]].

+There will be no registration fee.
+OpenDreamKit will fund meals and nights taken at the local Youth Hostel.
+Details for reserving those will be provided soon here.

 == Organisers ==

   * [[https://sites.google.com/site/meeseongim/|Mee Seong Im]] (United States Military Academy, West Point, New York, USA)